adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 The [previous post](https://almostalwaysauto.com/posts/basic-video) demonstrated how to capture webcam image frames using OpenCV and then render them in a window with SDL2.

-If all we are doing is grabbing video frames, then we may not want to have OpenCV as a dependency in our application.
-In this post we'll cover using a library called [libuvc](https://github.com/libuvc/libuvc) as an alternative when programming on Linux.
+We may not want to have OpenCV as a dependency if all we are doing is grabbing video frames.
+In this post we'll use a library called [libuvc](https://github.com/libuvc/libuvc) as an alternative when programming on Linux.
 The example presented here was done using g++-11 on Ubuntu 20.04.

 ### libuvc installation/setup